Description

 Which means for our asset as example:

-• Compared with the benchmark SPY (488 days) in the period of the last 5 years, the maximum time in days below previous high water mark of days of BlackRock Future Climate and Sustainable Economy ETF is lower, thus better.
+• The maximum time in days below previous high water mark over 5 years of BlackRock Future Climate and Sustainable Economy ETF is days, which is lower, thus better compared to the benchmark SPY (488 days) in the same period.

-• Compared with SPY (199 days) in the period of the last 3 years, the maximum days under water of 700 days is greater, thus worse.
+• Compared with SPY (199 days) in the period of the last 3 years, the maximum days under water of 700 days is higher, thus worse.

 AveDuration: